Option 1 (weekends): Oct. 10-11, Nov. 7-8, 2015; Jan. 9-10, Feb. 6-7, March 5-6, April 16-17, 2016

 Additional presenters include:

-Dr. Christos Angelopoulos, Dr. Nurit Bittner, Dr. John Cavallaro, Dr. Gary Greenstein, Dr. Daewon Haam, Dr. Ronnie Myers, Dr. Frank Valdinoto and Dr. George Shelby White, plus others
+Dr. Christos Angelopoulos, Dr. Nurit Bittner, Dr. Joseph Carpentieri, Dr. John Cavallaro, Dr. Gary Greenstein, Dr. Daewon Haam, Dr. Ronnie Myers, Dr. Frank Valdinoto and Dr. George Shelby White, plus others

 PART I: Didactic and Hands-On Model-Based Training

-This is a solid foundation course taught by Board-certified specialists.
+This is a solid foundation course for those who have placed 0-60 implant procedures taught by Board-certified specialists.
 For those already conducting implant procedures, this course still has lots of benefits to fill in your knowledge gaps and hone your skills.

 Course Topics (subject to minor revision)